 - Creates research, scholarship, or performance that makes a substantive scientific contribution.

-- Demonstrates breadth within their learning experiences.
+- Demonstrates breadth and depth within their learning experiences.

 - Communicates complex ideas in a clear and understandable manner in both oral and written formats.

-- Fosters ethical and professional conduct.
+- Demonstrates ethical research and professional conduct.

 Faculty: Please see a comprehensive list of our faculty on the department website.